Mortgage

 Find a mortgage without a PMI requirement

 You may see lenders advertise special loan programs that don’t include a mortgage insurance requirement.
-Depending on your credit and the home you’re buying, you may be able to find a mortgage that doesn’t require PMI.
+Depending on your credit score and the home you’re buying, you may be able to find a mortgage that doesn’t require PMI.
+For example, VA loans don’t require mortgage insurance, though they do have a funding fee.

 Make a bigger down payment